lindosystems/lindoapi.jl/README.md

 ### Making Variables

-The Lindoapi.jl supports the JuMP macro `@variable` to attach variables to a model.
+The Lindoapi.jl supports the JuMP macros `@variable` and `@variables` to attach variables to a model.

 `@variable(model, expr, args...)`